Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Motivic correlators

 3mm

 The proof of Theorem \ref{JMC} consists of the two steps.
-First, we need to prove that the maps in Theorem \ref{JMC} are compatible with the coproducts.
-This is what Proposition \ref{LL1} does, justifying at the same time Definition \ref{DEFMC} of the motivic correlators $\{x,y\}_{m-1,1}$.
+First, we need to prove that the maps in Theorem \ref{JMC} are compatible with the cobrackets.
+This is what Proposition \ref{LL1} does, justifying Definition \ref{DEFMC} of the motivic correlators $\{x,y\}_{m-1,1}$.
 Second, we need to prove that relations ${\bf Q}_m$ map to zero, as well as the specialization relations for $m=4$.
-The claim for the relations between the elements $\{x\}_m$ is similar, and well known.
-The second claim is proved at the end of Section \ref{SEC9}, after we prove that the coproduct in ${\Bbb L}_{\leq 4}(\F)$ kills thew relations ${\bf Q}_m$.
+The claim for the relations between the elements $\{x\}_m$ is similar and well known.
+The second claim is proved at the end of Section \ref{SEC9}, after we prove that the cobracket in ${\Bbb L}_{\leq 4}(\F)$ kills relations ${\bf Q}_m$.